sudo-Atharva/jekyll-now/_posts/2022-1-15-Why-I-started-programming-and-why-one-should-start-too.md

 <a href="https://creativecommons.org/licenses/by-sa/3.0" title="Creative Commons Attribution-Share Alike 3.0">CC BY-SA 3.0</a>,
 <a href="https://commons.wikimedia.org/w/index.php?curid=4392180">Link</a>
 <br>

-See I'm constantly working with images and diagram so that everyone reading this blog can understand what's happening up here.
+Here I'm constantly up with images and diagrams so that everyone reading this blog can understand what's happening up here.